neshacascia/kanflow/README.md

 # kanflow
-Kanflow is the ultimate kanban task management solution.
+> Kanflow is the ultimate kanban task management solution, embracing simplicity and minimalism, providing users with a clean and easy-to-navigate workspace.
 Users can create, update, and delete boards and tasks, and break complex tasks into manageable subtasks.
 Features intuitive drag-and-drop functionality to change task's status and re-order them in a column.

 ## Demo
 [Live Demo](https://kanflow.onrender.com/)